About

 Synthetic Civilization Canon

-The Canon is the long-horizon theory layer.
-It examines the structural logic of Synthetic Civilization across civilizational timescales: sovereignty, legitimacy, synthetic intelligence, institutional continuity, machine governance, cognitive geopolitics, and the emergence of new political architectures.
+The Canon examines the long-horizon theory of Synthetic Civilization: sovereignty, legitimacy, machine governance, cognitive geopolitics, institutional continuity, and new political architectures.

 Applied Synthetic Civilization